jens-maus/RaspberryMatic/README.md

   * HomeMatic Config Adapter ([HM-CFG-USB-2](https://wiki.fhem.de/wiki/HM-CFG-USB_USB_Konfigurations-Adapter))
 * 2GB minimum space on microSD card or USB memory stick / hard disk (when using RaspberryPi3)

-## :telescope: Compatible Third-Party Addons
+## :telescope: Compatible Third-Party CCU Addons
-The CCU platform allows to enhance the functionality of a CCU by installing so-called Addon packages.
-For RaspberryMatic, standard CCU-Addon packages won't work because included binaries have to be recompiled for the hard-float buildroot environment RaspberryMatic uses.
+The CCU platform allows to enhance the functionality of a CCU by installing so-called CCU Addon packages.
+For RaspberryMatic, standard CCU Addon packages won't work because included binaries have to be recompiled for the hard-float buildroot environment RaspberryMatic uses.
 Here is a list of well-known already compatible Addon packages (please note that this list might be incomplete):

 * [CUxD](https://github.com/jens-maus/cuxd)
 * [XML-API](https://github.com/hobbyquaker/XML-API)